abdelrahim-hentabli/CS179N-Project/README.md

 4. Open Unity.
 Make sure master is seleced in the "Branches" tab.
 Push immediately to master by pressing the "Push" button.

 ### Hello, this is just a test message from Alex to see if I can push anything.
-### My bad, I meant to push this message into the README from my branch.